Code-Institute-Submissions/MariaLundgren-Pre-Owned_SepResub/TESTING.md

 -	Clicking on the favorites icon as an anonymous user brings the user to the log in page.
 -	Clicking on the favorites icon as a registered user brings the user to my favorites page.
 -	Clicking on the shopping bag icon brings the user to the shopping bag page.
--	Clicking on the All products link brings the user to the products page with all the products.
+-	Clicking on the Home link brings the user to the home page.
--	Clicking on the tops link shows the user only the tops on the products page.
--	Clicking on the pants link shows the user only the pants on the products page.
--	Clicking on the dresses link shows the user only the dresses on the products page.
+-	Clicking on the Shop link brings the user to the products page.
--	Clicking on the skirts link shows the user only the skirts on the products page.
+-   Clicking at the contact link as an anonymous user brings the user to the log in page.
--	Clicking on the outerwear link shows the user only the outerwear on the products page.
+-   Clicking at the contact link as an registered user brings the user to the contact page.

 #### Manual Testing of Footer
 -	Clicking the Instagram icon brings the user to instagram.com in a new browser window.
 -	Clicking the Facebook icon brings the user to facebook.com in a new browser window.
 -	Clicking the LinkedIn icon brings the user to linkedin.com in a new browser window.
--	Clicking on the contact icon brings the user to the contact page.

 #### Manual Testing of Home Page
--	Clicking on the link text brings the user to the products page.
+-	Clicking on the shop now button brings the user to the products page.

 #### Manual Testing of Products Page
 -	Clicking on the product image brings the user to the selected product page of that product.
+-   Clicking on the news button shows the user all the products with the product added last first on the products page.
+-   Clicking on the tops button shows the user only the tops on the products page.
+-   Clicking on the pants button shows the user only the pants on the products page.
+-   Clicking on the dresses button shows the user only the dresses on the products page.
+-   Clicking on the skirts button shows the user only the skirts on the products page.
+-   Clicking on the outerwear button shows the user only the outerwear on the products page.

 #### Manual Testing of Selected Product Page
 -	Clicking on the add to shopping bag button adds the product to the shopping bag and a success message is shown.